 This is the most common question that is very difficult to answer for many reasons.
 The first reason is every project is different.
 The existing conditions are different, the design is different, the finishes and materials are different and the timeline for the project is different.
 All these things affect the cost before the project even starts.

 The second reason is, the cost of labor and materials fluctuates, sometimes drastically.
 This can be due to the time of year, demand for labor or other market conditions beyond any designer or contractors control.
+And most recently global pandemic.
+This has caused an incredible increase in demand for home improvements along with supply problems for many construction materials, fixtures and furniture.

 What also makes it difficult is whatever number is initially thrown out, is the one everyone remembers even though it was prefaced by “this is just a ballpark estimate”.